BYLAWS OF THE ADELANTE PROGRESSIVE CAUCUS

 The Vice-Chair shall assist the Chair in the Chair’s duties and take over the duties of the Chair in the Chair’s absence.

-The Treasurer shall manage the Caucus finances including managing Caucus assets and debts, preparing the annual budget and getting it approved by the Executive Committee, and preparing quarterly financial statements.
+The Treasurer shall manage the Caucus finances including managing Caucus assets and debts, preparing the annual budget submitting it to the Executive Committee for approval, and preparing quarterly financial statements.
+The Treasurer is responsible for filing all required New Mexico Secretary of State reports, and any other financial reports as required by law or the state party.

 The Congressional District Chairs shall serve as liaisons between Caucus members in their District and State Leadership, and between other progressive organizations of their District and the Adelante Progressive Caucus.
 They shall have responsibility for overseeing and organizing their District’s Caucus members, including direct action, communication, outreach, education, and advocacy for issues, projects and campaigns promoted by the Caucus.
-In addition, they shall hold at least quarterly Adelante Progressive Caucus meetings in their District and prepare a narrative of their activities and appropriate membership list for inclusion in the semi-annual reports required by the DPNM Rule on State-Level Democratic Caucuses and Affiliated Organizations.
+In addition, they shall hold at least quarterly Adelante Progressive Caucus meetings in their District and prepare a narrative of their activities for inclusion in the semi- annual report required by the DPNM Rule on State-Level Democratic Caucuses and Affiliated Organizations.

 ARTICLE V: MEETINGS, VOTING, QUORUM